khetansarvesh/khetansarvesh/README.md

 ## Prerequisites
-Before diving into deep learning architectures, you should have familiarity with :
 - Linear Algebra - Understanding vectors, matrices, eigenvalues
 - Probability - Basic concepts of random variables, distributions, and Bayesian thinking
 - Calculus - Derivatives, gradients, chain rule, and optimization fundamentals